Buerstenmacher/rom_header/README.md

 	//description is in the file itself

 	File
-	rom_fft.h:	a colection of functions and classes that can make Fourier transformations
+	rom_fft.h:	a collection of functions and classes that can make Fourier transformations
 	//usage example is on the end of the file

 	File
-	rom_globals.h:	 some definitions of physical constants (compute it at compiletime with constexpr feature)
+	rom_globals.h:	 some definitions of physical constants (compute it at compile time with constexpr feature)
 	//description is in the file itself

 	File
-	rom_prime.h:	some functions fo integer crunshing; includes a fast function for prime factorisation
+	rom_prime.h:	some functions for integer crunching; includes a fast function for prime factorization
 	//description is in the file itself

 	File